dscpe/dscpe.github.io/publications.md

  - <b>Jenna Courtade a blog post about DSCPE capstone experience in RDAP News:</b>
 <br> <a href="https://rdapassociation.org/news/13589587" target="_blank"><b> Data Management for RDAP: A DSCPE Capstone Project

- - Elsevier featured several DSCPE alumni on their Library Connect Blog.
-Read  about their DSCPE Capstone projects and experiences in the posts below:
+ - <b>Elsevier featured several DSCPE alumni on their Library Connect Blog.
+Read  about their DSCPE Capstone projects and experiences in the posts below:</b>
-<br> <a href="https://www.elsevier.com/connect/with-the-growth-of-research-data-management-how-can-you-ensure-your-library" target="_blank"><b>With the growth of research data management, how can you ensure your library is offering the right support?</b></a>
+<br> *<a href="https://www.elsevier.com/connect/with-the-growth-of-research-data-management-how-can-you-ensure-your-library" target="_blank">With the growth of research data management, how can you ensure your library is offering the right support?</a>
-     <br><a href="https://www.elsevier.com/connect/is-training-the-key-to-preparing-for-new-research-data-policies" target="_blank"><b>Is training the key to preparing for new research data policies?</b></a>
+     <br>  *<a href="https://www.elsevier.com/connect/is-training-the-key-to-preparing-for-new-research-data-policies" target="_blank">Is training the key to preparing for new research data policies?</a>
-     <br><a href="https://www.elsevier.com/connect/librarians-share-their-top-tips-for-research-data-management" target="_blank"><b>Librarians share their top tips for research data management</b></a>
+     <br>  *<a href="https://www.elsevier.com/connect/librarians-share-their-top-tips-for-research-data-management" target="_blank">Librarians share their top tips for research data management</a>